The indicator of success can be boiled down to two: growth vs. fixed mindset.

-Put it simply, if we can spot these in ourselves or in others we are more likely to predict success.
-The best things about these indicators are that they can be learned.
-Once we cultivate them in us, we are on our way to becoming the best version of our self.
+If we can spot the mindsets we have within ourselves or in others we are more likely to predict success.
+The best things about these indicators are that they can be changed and learned.
+Once we cultivate them in us, we are on our way to becoming the best version of ourselves.

 This is an indicator of self-discipline.
 Self-discipline is vital to success in all endeavors.

 In the mid-1960’s there was a well-known Stanford study conducted on children.
 It was known as the “Marshmallow Test.”
 This is also well-documented in this book: “The Marshmallow Test: Why Self-Control Is the Engine of Success” by Walter Mischel.